Typicality of the 2021 Western North America Summer Heatwave

-Let's now look at the grid points outside the core region of the 2021 WNAHW.
-We note that the gray boxplots, constructed according to the 2021 WNAHW return levels, cover a larger range of values and are substantially shifted towards lower values compared to the corresponding cyan ones.
-This means that if we select soft extremes (or events that are not extreme as all), the notion of typicality discussed above is lost, because we are outside the regime where LDT applies.
-The spatial correlation coefficient between the average of the model generated TAS and Z500 fields and the corresponding ERA5 fields is in general much lower than for the core region.
+Let's look at the grid points outside the 2021 WNAHW core region.
+The gray boxplots, constructed according to the 2021 WNAHW return levels, cover a larger range of values and are substantially shifted towards lower values compared to the corresponding cyan ones.
+This means that if we select soft extremes (or events that are not extreme at all), the notion of typicality discussed above is lost, because we are outside the regime where LDT applies.
+The Taylor diagrams indicate a much reduced agreement between the average of the model generated {T2M} and Z500 fields and the corresponding ERA5 fields {as compared to the case of} the core region.

-Specifically, one can see - Fig. \ref{coherencerealism} - that good agreement still exists while considering averages constructed for grid points to the NNE of the core region, such as $55E$ and $61E$.
-Instead, the correlation dramatically decreases when considering grid points in close geographical proximity to the core region, such as $44C$ and $55B$, but located off-axis with respect to the SSW-NNE direction.
-Hence, at least in the MPI-ESM-LR model world, heatwaves centred in, e.g., grid points $44C$ and $55B$ are due to dynamical processes that are fundamentally different to those responsible for the 2021 WNAHW.
+Specifically, from Fig. \ref{coherencerealism} {and Figs. S3-S6 of the SM, one can see that a good agreement still exists while considering averages constructed for grid points to the NNE of the core region, such as $55E$ and $61E$.
+Instead, the correlation dramatically decreases when considering grid points geographical close to the core region, such as $44C$ and $55B$, but off-axis with respect to the SSW-NNE direction.
+Hence, at least in the MPI-ESM-LR model world, heatwaves centred in, e.g., grid points $44C$ and $55B$ are due to dynamical processes that are fundamentally different {from} those responsible for the 2021 WNAHW.